-The vendor design review is divided into three phases, each requiring increasingly more detailed technical information.
+The vendor design review is divided into three phases, each requiring increasingly detailed technical information.

-Phase 1 review - Compliance with regulatory requirements: CNSC staff assess the information submitted in support of the vendor's design and determine if, at a general level, the design intent complies with CNSC design requirements (for new nuclear power plants as specified in RD-337, and for small reactors facilities in RD-367), and related regulatory requirements.
+Phase 1 review - Intent to comply with regulatory requirements: CNSC staff assess the information submitted in support of the vendor's design and determine if, at a general level, the vendor design and design processes are demonstrating implementation of CNSC design requirements (for new nuclear power plants as specified in REGDOC-2.5.2, and for small reactor facilities in RD-367), and related regulatory requirements.

-Phase 2 review - Pre-licensing assessment: This phase goes into further detail, with a focus on identifying potential fundamental barriers to the licensing of the vendor's design for a nuclear power plant or small reactor in Canada.
+Phase 2 review - Pre-licensing assessment: This phase goes into further detail, with a focus on identifying if any potential fundamental barriers to licensing exist or are emerging with respect to the reactor's design.

-Phase 3 review - Pre-construction follow-up: In this phase, the vendor can choose to follow up on one or more focus areas covered in Phase 1 and 2 against CNSC requirements pertaining to a licence to construct.
-For those areas, the vendor's anticipated goal is to avoid a detailed revisit by CNSC during the review of the construction licence application.
+Phase 3 review - Pre-construction follow-up: In this phase, the vendor can choose to follow up on one or more focus areas covered in phases 1 and 2 against CNSC requirements pertaining to a licence to construct.
+For those areas, the vendor's anticipated goal is to avoid a detailed revisit by the CNSC during the review of the construction licence application.

-Phase 1 and 2 reviews have 19 review focus areas, representing key areas of importance for a future construction licence.
+Phase 1 and 2 reviews have 19 review focus areas, which represent key areas of importance for a future construction licence.
 The Phase 3 review is tailored on a case-by-case basis.
-See Appendix A for detailed information on the review focus areas.
+See appendix A for detailed information on the review focus areas.